 Sheet vinyl, a great floor covering performer.
 How this product is made is not as complicated as one might imagine.
 Sheet vinyl is an outstanding floor covering product, that is both durable and attractive.

-How Sheet Vinyl is Made, the Components
+How Sheet Vinyl is Made – Components

-- The liquid mixture is applied to a paper backing of felt or a paper that is made from wood pulp and calcium carbonate.
+- The liquid mixture applied to a paper backing of felt or paper made from wood pulp and calcium carbonate.
 The coated paper is fed through an oven which gels the vinyl foam.
 The backing High-gloss surface vinyl sheets or vinyl tiles have an additional polyurethane coating applied at the end of the process.

 - The mate or high-gloss level will vary with the chemical composition of the wear layer.

 - Inspection takes place during manufacturing and at the end of the production line.